inmation/WebStudio-docs/GettingStarted/README.md

 >    }
 >}
 >```
->Looking in DataStudio you might find that the actual path to the referenced tag is something like "/System/*INMATION-HOST-01*/Examples/Demo Data/Process Data/FC4711".
+>On the DataStudio side you might find that the actual path to the referenced tag is something like "/System/*INMATION-HOST-01*/Examples/Demo Data/Process Data/FC4711".
 To make the binding work in WebStudio all path values then need to be  updated by replacing occurrences of /core/ with the name used (such as *INMATION-HOST-01* in the example).
 >
 >In the editor press **^-F** (**⌘-F** on Mac) to show the **Find** option and enter the string to find.
 >